 Gilbert Baker, born in Kansas in 1951, was an openly gay activist who moved to San Francisco as an Army draftee in 1970.
 After an honorable discharge, he decided to stay in the city as he’d rather pursue his dreams as an artist than go back home.
 He taught himself to saw and began to spend his time making the clothes that he loved so much.

 In 1974, Baker met Harvey Milk, and his life changed forever.
 Three years went by and Milk was elected to the San Francisco Board of Supervisors, which was a big deal as that identified him as the first openly gay individual to hold a significant position in office in an American metropolis.
 He won the election and decided to challenge Baker to come up with a symbol to represent gay pride for the community, as the alternative of the time, the pink triangle, had been reclaimed as a symbol of remembrance and protest against persecution.

 Braker quickly got down to work, dying the fabrics himself and stitching them all up with the help of volunteers to make the representing flag with 8 colors: hot pink, which stood for sexuality, red, orange, yellow, green turquoise, indigo and violet.

 The first time the flag was flown was in the 1978 “Gay Freedom Day” Parade in San Francisco.
 When he approached a company to mass produce the flag, however, he got bad news, as hot pink fabric was not available, though they were already selling a seven-striped version of the rainbow flag.
 Baker went for that option, however not for long, as just one year later, he decided to eliminate the indigo stripe and get an even six-color flag to mass produce.

 Almost 40 years later, things have slightly changed.
 Hot pink fabric is now readily available and the flag has been restored to the original eight colors, the symbol of the LGBTQ community.

-Published by Carla Cometto on 16 September 2017
+Published by Carla Cometto on 16 Settembre 2017